 “It was through her vision, many years ago, that we were able to establish this world-class research centre which has already had an enormous impact in the community – not just in Australia, but globally.”

 Professor Dewar said the gift demonstrates the potential for any university to attract a significant donation.

 “If a university’s research is impactful enough, and aligns with the passions of a donor – as it did in this case – it can lead to quite extraordinary outcomes,” Professor Dewar said.

 Founding Director and Chair of OTARC Professor Cheryl Dissanayake said, unlike many major Australian donors and philanthropists, Olga was not from intergenerational family wealth with a long history of philanthropic giving.

-“Olga lived a life without extravagance so the money she and her husband accrued over a lifetime could be put to use in a significant, lasting and meaningful way,” Professor Dissanayake said.
+“Olga lived a life without extravagance so the money accrued over a lifetime could be put to use in a significant, lasting and meaningful way,” Professor Dissanayake said.

 “We are so proud that Olga had such a strong belief in OTARC’s work, and look forward to honouring her legacy by producing more impactful research in this area for many years to come.”

-A ground-breaking study recently published in JAMA Open showed a screening tool developed as part of her PhD study 15 years ago by Associate Professor Josephine Barbaro is the world’s most effective at identifying autism early in life.
+A ground-breaking study published in JAMA Open showed a screening tool developed as part of her PhD study 15 years ago by Associate Professor Josephine Barbaro is the world’s most effective at identifying Autism early in life.

 Professor Dissanayake and a group of international Autism experts recently published The Lancet Commission on the future of care and clinical research in autism which will help pave the way for OTARC’s ‘reimagining’ in the future.